divinerites/plausible-hugo/README.md

 You also can use it as a versioned [Hugo Module](https://gohugo.io/hugo-modules/) if you prefer *and know how to do it*.

-We strongly advise for this method, as it will be simple and transparent to keep up with our version updates.
+**We strongly advise for this method**, as it will be simple and transparent to keep up with our version updates.

 In this case, instead of declaring this as a theme, just add it as a hugo module.